isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 <p style="font-size:16px; margin-top:-10px;">(Mobile users: Please scroll right for the full table.)</p>

+### Penalties for non-compliance

+Submitters (i.e. party which submitted the entry applications) and their pass holders have a joint duty to fulfil the travel health control measures.
+Enforcement measures, including criminal proceedngs, revocation of passes and suspension of workpass privileges, will be taken for non-compliance or false declaration.

 <!--### Conditions for pass holders to serve 14-day SHN at a place of residence

 During the entry application, you can request for pass holders to serve their 14-day SHN at a place of residence, instead of SDFs, if they fulfil <b><u>all of</u> these conditions</b>: